 96% of the land use within VLAWMO is urban, with a small agricultural area at the northern end.
 Because the urban landscape heavily changes the flow, drainage, and evaporation of the water cycle, our challenge is to create harmony between the two.
 Understanding how watersheds and wetlands work can help us live, work, and play in ways that benefit the water cycle.

 Shallow lakes fall on a spectrum between deep lakes and wetlands.
 Unlike the deep lakes of Northern Minnesota where aquatic plants are found in a ring around the shoreline, shallow lakes contain plants over most of the lake bed.
 This is largely because sunlight reaches the bottom of shallow lakes, allowing plants to grow.
 This also influences lake temperature and the mixing of nutrients and sediment.
 While deep lakes turnover in the winter and mix nutrients as the water cools in the winter, shallow lakes are continually mixing throughout the summer.
 This creates a fragile environment that can sway between healthy and unhealthy depending on the management of the water.
 Click here to see a video about shallow lakes.

 As surface runoff and storm systems direct water into our shallow lakes, there is a continual struggle for balance.
 In a healthy state, shallow lakes are abundant with fish, birds, and vegetation.
 With too much sediment and nutrients, they quickly become dominated by algae and limit the potential for other organisms.
 This murky water is known as a turbid state, and raises the risk for our long-term water resources.
 When a lake flips into this state, it's very difficult to turn it back to a clean water state.
 Unfortunately, an estimated 40% of Minnesota's water bodies are listed as "impaired", in a degraded or turbid state.

-Helping our shallow lakes can be easy and fun with a community effort – visit our water conservation at home page to learn how you can be a part of a secure water future.
+Helping our shallow lakes can be easy and fun with a community effort – visit our water stewardship at home page to learn how you can be a part of a secure water future.